norcams/docs-enduser/docs/security-groups.rst

    the web servers.
 The database servers should allow traffic over the database port from the web servers and nothing else

-We can solve this problem by using a security group as remote.
+We can solve the last problem by using a security group as remote.
 In our hypothetical scenario, we already have security groups for the database and web servers:

 .. image:: images/security-groups-remote-02.png